 There are a number of reasons why you might want to obtain pre-settlement funding.
 No matter what your reason is, it’s critical to start by taking a deeper look at your financial needs and figuring out exactly how much you really need.
 That decision can help you save on interest rates when you recover monetary compensation from the insurance.

-Using a lawsuit cash advance from Baker Street Funding could substantially lower how much you will pay once your claim reaches a settlement.
+Using a lawsuit loan from Baker Street Funding could substantially lower how much you will pay once your claim reaches a settlement.
 Because most pre-settlement advance companies charge incredibly high rates, it’s nearly impossible to borrow cash without risking losing a chunk of your settlement to them.
 A low fixed-rate settlement loan can be better for you—and can save you a lot of money in the long run.